imissyouso/textmagic-rest-csharp/docs/TextMagicApi.md

 <a name="createcontact"></a>
 # **CreateContact**
-> ResourceLinkResponse CreateContact (CreateContactInputObject createContactInputObject, bool? xIgnoreNullValues = null)
+> ResourceLinkResponse CreateContact (CreateContactInputObject createContactInputObject)

 Create a new contact from the submitted data.